 The PDF will include:

-- Three pages with 9 Outburst cards each (27 total)
+- Two pages with 9 Outburst cards each (18 category cards total)

 If you do not immediately receive the email, make sure to check your promotions, spam, and junk folders!